PawseySC/singularity-containers/_episodes/23-web-rstudio.md

 {: .callout}

 Do we need more?
 Yes, we need to ensure we know the username and password for authenticating; *rserver* will configure them based on the values of the environment variables `USER` and `PASSWORD`; normally we would pick a random string for the latter.
-Today we'll use 'rstudiopassword'.
+Today we'll use "rstudiopassword".

 ```
 $ export PASSWORD=rstudiopassword